webmotions/fake-authentication-jwtbearer/README.md

 Now all the things are tied up, how to faked a user?

 I've defined tree methods :
- - A token with a custom objetc
+ - A token with a custom object
  - A token with a Username
  - A token with a Username and some roles